-But the pilot does not fly by, he rolls upside down, cutting a circle in the sky above our heads, and then pushes the throttles in a move known as “balls-to-the-wall.”
+The pilot does not fly by, but rolls upside down, cutting a circle in the sky above our heads, and then pushes the throttles in a move known as “balls-to-the-wall.”

 The air fills with thunder, and the ground shakes as the power of three thousand horses push him straight up, into the sky.
 The jet rockets out of sight, in the same way David Gibbs left me, with a breathless mixture of good vibrations.

 It’s a fitting tribute to a man who threatened to beat me up, every day, but never laid a hand on me.
 He went out of his way to make me smile.

 Three Books, 10K Social Media Followers, and a Multimillion Dollar Deal with Netflix